Azure/azure-data-labs/.assets/docs/adl-deployment-githubactions.md

-# Azure Data Labs • GitHub Actions Deployment
+# Deploy a Lab • GitHub Actions Deployment

 In the previous step we have generated a JSON output similar to the following while creating the Service Principal.
 This will be required in the next steps.